-Landfill with gas capture

 Food waste, typically combined with other municipal solid waste, is buried in a landfill.
-As it breaks down in the absence of oxygen, gas (predominantly methane) is captured.
-The gas can either be used as a source of energy or flared.
+As it breaksincluding in NZ.GHG emission before gas capture begins means about 0.7 tonnes of CO2 equivalent ٠ with other municipal solid waste, is buried in a landfill.
+As it breaksCan accept mixed waste (i.e. don't have to separate foodcapture begins means about 0.7 tonnes of CO2 equivalent buried in a landfill.
+As it breaks don't have to separate food 0.7 tonnes of CO 2 equivalent down in the absence of oxygen, waste).
+(CO_2e) is released for each • gas (predominantly methane) is Most levied waste in NZ is tonne of food waste ^{511,600} ; this captured.
+The gas can either be sont to leadfills with gas is a generalisation, with used as a source of energy or capture 598 variation between landfills flared. (e.g. 55% at Wellington's new landfill capacity recently challenged in multiple TAs.509 lead to disconnect between people and their waste, limiting opportunities to

-- Well-established process, including in NZ. - Can accept mixed waste (i.e. don't have to separate food waste). - Most levied waste in NZ is sent to landfills with gas capture.598 - Imperfect gas capture and GHG emission before gas capture begins means about 0.7 tonnes of CO2 equivalent (CO2e) is released for each tonne of food waste^{511,600}; this is a generalisation, with variation between landfills (e.g. 55% at Wellington's - Social licence for landfilling in NZ is waning; proposals for new landfill capacity recently challenged in multiple TAs.
-509 - Out-of-site location of landfills (generally fringe areas) can lead to disconnect between people and their waste, limiting opportunities to - Bioreactor landfills are an emerging variation on a 'regular' landfill, optimised for more efficient decomposition of material under anaerobic and/or aerobic conditions; liquids are circulated through the landfill to facilitate microbial
+Bioreactor landfills are an emerging variation on a 'regular' landfill, optimised for more efficient decomposition of material under anaerobic and/or aerobic conditions; liquids are circulated through the landfill to facilitate microbial

+(generally fringe areas) can

+Out-of-site location of landfills

-Process Key details about the process and product Key environmental considerations Key social and cultural considerations Other considerations and comments Doesn't produce any usable outputs other than energy from captured gas; gas capture rate is imperfect (see environmental considerations column), compared to AD where the majority of biogas is captured.
-599 Southern landfill and 90% at Auckland's Redvale landfill).
-509 While landfilling sequesters C and captured gas can be used for energy, net emissions produced by wasted food substantially outweigh any offset.
-510 Leachate (liquid which contains soluble components of landfill waste) can enter waterways and ground water, 502,601 although modern landfill design reduces the extent of leaching 602; leachate contains compounds which are potentially hazardous to ecosystems and human health.
-502 increase waste awareness and ownership and encourage prevention of food loss and waste.
+Process Key details about the process and product Key environmental considerations Key social and cultural considerations Other considerations and comments Doesn't produce any usable outputs other than energy from captured gas; gas capture rate is imperfect (see environmental considerations column), compared to AD where the majority of biogas is captured.599 Southern landfill and 90% at Auckland's Redvale landfill).509 While landfilling sequesters C and captured gas can be used for energy, net emissions produced by wasted food substantially outweigh any offset.510 Leachate (liquid which contains soluble components of landfill waste) can enter waterways and ground water,^{502,601} although modern landfill design reduces the extent of leaching602; leachate contains compounds which are potentially hazardous to ecosystems and human health.502 increase waste awareness and ownership and encourage prevention of food loss and waste.
 603 movement and nutrient transport and air is used to accelerate biodegradation and biostabilisation and prevent methane generation.
-604 Leachate and gases continue to be produced even after a landfill is closed, creating intergenerational environmental management challenges.
-502
+604 Leachate and gases continue to be produced even after a landfill is closed, creating intergenerational environmental management challenges.502